 A tackle is awarded if a player wins the ball from another player who is in possession.
 If he is attempting to beat the tackler, the other player will get an unsuccessful Take-on.
 If he is in possession but not attempting to “beat” his man, then he will get a dispossessed.

-A goalkeeper preventing the ball from entering the goal with any part of his body when facing an intentional attempt from an opposition player.
+A Goalkeeper preventing the ball from entering the Goal with any part of their body when facing an intentional attempt from an opposition player.

 Saves have the following attributes: